frrrolova/rsschool-cv/cv.md

 ## About myself:

+I'm Junior-Frontend developer with learning experience of 1 year.
 I love to learn new and challenging tasks.
-I started to learn frontend development at May 2022.
-I took a course in frontend development on the Innopolis learning platform.
-I feel most confident in layout, css/scss, BEM.
-Now I want to improve my knowlege of JS and React
+I Realized myself, as well as under the guidance of more experienced developers, several small sites and web-applications.
+I learn quickly - I can learn new technologies in a short time.
+I am punctual, diligent, take on tasks with enthusiasm and strive to bring them to the end.
+I like clean code and adhere to the principles of KISS, DRY.
+I can accept constructive criticism, as I consider it a great opportunity for professional growth.

 ## Skills:

 - HTML5
-- CSS (SASS/SCSS, BEM)
+- CSS (SASS/SCSS)
+- JS, TS
-- JS (basic knowledge)
+- React
-- React.JS, Redux (basic knowledge)
-- Figma
+- Webpack
 - Git
+- BEM
-- GitHub/GitLab
+- OOP

 ## Code example: